johannesgerer/buchhaltung/README.md

 ### Suggested transactions

-After the amount is entered, the user can select a transaction whose title, date, amount and second posting's account will used to prefill an offsetting transaction.
+After the amount is entered, the user can select a transaction whose title, date, amount and second posting's account will used to pre fill an offsetting transaction.
 Suggestions will consist of all transactions

 * whose second posting has not been cleared (i.e. marked with an asterisk in front of the account name, and
 * whose first posting's amount has the absolute value as the entered amount